 This scholarship is available to incoming freshman who have just graduated from High School or completed their GED.
 Students must have a 2.5 GPA or a 530 GED score, be enrolled full time, and be New Mexico residents.
 This scholarship covers tuition only for one semester and is non-renewable.

-Students must complete a UNM-LA Scholarship Application with a copy of their high school or GED transcript.
+Students must complete a UNM-LA Scholarship Application with a copy of their high school or GED or HSE transcript.
 Deadline for Fall is June 1, and for Spring is January 1.
 Submit complete packets to the Financial Aid Office.

 UNM Transfer Scholarship (For students transferring to UNM)